 So you finally noticed that terrifying, windowless skyscraper in the middle of Manhattan?
 It’s fine, really.
 Now, move along.

-Officially known as the “Long Lines Building,” New York’s doom-iest tower was designed in 1974 by architect John Carl Warneke.
-Though its most noteworthy feature is its utter lack of windows, the building is also noteworthy for its unusually high ceilings and for being designed to bear an extremely large amount of weight per square-foot.
+Unofficially known as the “Long Lines Building,” New York’s doom-iest tower was designed in 1974 by architect John Carl Warneke.
+Though its most noteworthy feature is its utter lack of windows, the building is also known for its unusually high ceilings and for being designed to bear an extremely large amount of weight per square-foot.

 One look at the skyscraper’s face should tell you that public admittance isn’t an option.
-But that beautiful, terrifying image you have in your head of stories upon stories telephone cables and digital boxes stacked 18-feet high, glowing within 33 Thomas’ impenetrable walls might just be better than the real thing, anyway.
+But that beautiful, terrifying image you have in your head of stories upon stories of telephone cables and digital boxes stacked 18-feet high, glowing within the building’s impenetrable walls, might just be better than the real thing, anyway.